OperationCode/operationcode_old_site/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description against the `master` branch.

+## Add yourself

+When you make a pull request and it's successfully merged, make sure to add your name to the list of contributors in CONTRIBUTORS.md.

 ## Code guidelines

 ### HTML